Shelling the m=1 amplituhedron: Normalized flow

 We provide some background on unimodal and log-concave sequences, the strongly Sperner property, and normalized flows, following \cite{stanley12,engel97,harper74}. \begin{definition} Let $s = (s_1, \dots, s_d)$ be a sequence of nonnegative real numbers.
 We say that $s$ is {\itshape unimodal} if for some $1 \le j \le d$, we have

 We say that $s$ is {\itshape log-concave} if

 One can verify that if $s$ is a log-concave sequence of nonnegative real numbers and has no internal zeros, then $s$ is unimodal.
-We also observe that the entrywise product of two log-concave sequences is log-concave. \end{definition}
+We also observe that the entry-wise product of two log-concave sequences is log-concave. \end{definition}

 \begin{definition} Let $P$ be a finite graded poset of rank $d-1$, with ranks labeled from $1$ to $d$.
 For $1 \le r \le d$, the {\itshape $r$th Whitney number of the second kind} $W_r$ is defined to be the number of elements of $P$ of rank $r$.
+In terms of the flag $f$-vector, we have $W_r = \alpha_{\{r\}}$.
 We say that $P$ is {\itshape rank-unimodal} (respectively, {\itshape rank-log-concave}) if the sequence $(W_1, \dots, W_r)$ is unimodal (respectively, log-concave).
 We observe that if $P$ is rank-log-concave, then it is rank-unimodal. \end{definition}